knative/docs/blog/docs/releases/announcing-knative-v1-4-release.md

 - Now performance graphs for the RabbitMQ Broker are going to be generated for every mayor version release inside our performance test directories (#668, @gabo1208)
 - Now the RabbitMQ Source, when failing to send an event, does not get stuck in a cycle requeueing messages as they come.
 It follows a retries based backoff strategy (and does not reqeue them if the prefetchCount is 1) (#614, @gabo1208)
 - Now the RabbitMQ's Broker Ingress pod can recover from a closed Channel or Connection (#648, @gabo1208)
-- 🧹 Changed prefetchCount env variable name to Parallelism in both Trigger and Source, to better reflect its functionallity (#676, @gabo1208)
+- 🧹 Changed prefetchCount env variable name to Parallelism in both Trigger and Source, to better reflect its functionality (#676, @gabo1208)
 - Remove support for managed RabbitMQ brokers (#708, @gab-satchi)